PatrickKyei/PatrickKyei.github.io/_posts/Public/2026-02-11-how-to-cure-yourself-of-brain-rot-3-habits-3-months.md

   - habit
   - productivity
 ---
 Most people are stuck at jobs, places and people they don't care about just to please their parents, friends and teachers.
-If you spend majority of your time on things you don't love, is that no the cause of most people's anger, frustration and early death?
+If you spend majority of your time on things you don't love, is that not the cause of most people's anger, frustration and early death?

 If work consumes 1/3 of your life, but drains your energy for the other 1/3, and you are asleep for the other 1/3… that is the first thing that needs to change.